 What Are The Best Social Media Platforms For Your Business?

 No one wants to waste time and energy.
-And while we know the power of social media it is easy to either become overwhelmed and give up or jump excitedly into the next hot thing not really understanding its viability to your brand.
+And while we know the power of social media it is easy to either become overwhelmed and give up or jump excitedly into the next hot thing not really understanding the viability of specific digital marketing platforms to your brand.
 Social Media is THE new age of marketing.
 This is not a myth, but just as in anything strategy is the key.

 Another important element that DIYers sometimes overlook is SEO, Search Engine Optimisation.
 This is the strategic keyword usage and link building to increase your search ranking, which is growing more and more important.
 More than half of people only look through the first page of a google search, so even if they are looking for your service or trade, if you are not there they probably won’t find you.